 My current camera body—Nikon D750—allows me to crank up pretty high my ISO; but, to my personal taste, I like to keep it under 2500.

 As you probably read in the first article “How I Got the Shot: The High Jump,” I looooove to shoot low angles.
 Lucky me, I found myself comfortably sitting on the studio’s cushioned floor the whole time.
 I was looking for candid shots, movements, but mostly interactions between Vanelli and his students.
-I wanted to illustrate his passion that still burns for this amazing sport as well as his passion for coaching—even after all these years.
-I wanted to show how his students had a great time and enjoyed being with each other and with Vanelli, too.
+His passion still burned for this amazing sport as well as his passion for coaching—even after all these years.
+It was important to illustrate how his students had a great time and enjoyed being with each other and with Vanelli, too.
 I went for different angles, moving around the students as the class went on.
-I love to compose my pictures with an element in the foreground—a person, an object, anything to establish my position in the environment.
+One thing I love to do is to compose my pictures with an element in the foreground—a person, an object, anything to establish my position in the environment.
 It was pretty easy to achieve in the crowded room.

 Because I wasn’t been able to get the shutter speed I would have liked to use (1/500), I decided to get more shots of expressions and interactions rather than movements.
 When you’ve got restrictions—light or space—you just have to work your way around it and get creative!